CLIPSelf: Vision Transformer Distills Itself for Open-Vocabulary Dense Prediction

-To further evaluate the effectiveness of CLIPSelf, we compare it with the method using region-text pairs.
-We follow the principle of RegionCLIP~\citep{zhong2022regionclip} that matches region proposals with object nouns to generate region-text pairs.
+\textbf{Comparison with Using Region-Text Pairs.} To demonstrate the advantage of CLIPSelf, we compare it with the method using region-text pairs.
+We follow the principle of RegionCLIP~\citep{zhong2022regionclip} that matches region proposals with object nouns to generate region-text pairs to implement the compared method.
 For a fair comparison, CLIPSelf also employs region proposals.
-Further details regarding the refinement of CLIP ViTs using region-text pairs are provided in the appendix~\ref{sec:append_region_text}.
-As indicated in Tab.~\ref{tab:comparison_with_regionclip}(\#1\&\#2), CLIPSelf outperforms the method using noisy region-text pairs by a large margin when implemented in fair conditions.
+More details on the compared method are in Sec.~\ref{sec:append_region_text}.
+As indicated in Tab.~\ref{tab:comparison_with_regionclip} (\#1\ and \#2), CLIPSelf outperforms the method using noisy region-text pairs by a large margin.